tyt2y3/teeth/readme.md

 Happy hacking, good luck.
 > if more people are playing this game, I will probably develop a level editor. but a GUI editor always has its down sides so please learn the textual basis first.

+### Finally
+If you have designed good levels, please send them to me or make a pull request and I'll include them in the offical release.